 Extension/Connection to Existing Services Construction of Ocean Heights Estate required trunk services (i.e. water, gas) to be brought into the area and upgrades to existing services.
-Development starting from the north would capitalise on the proximity of existing services to the north Completion of pre-earthworked Areas to the north have already been partially earthworked, particularly on the fringes of Ocean Heights Estate areas UXO clearance and geotechnical investigations These will need to be addressed prior to any detailed design in order to confirm site safety and earthworks, road and drainage designs Upfront construction of high capital cost infrastructure items High capital cost infrastructure includes waste water pump stations.
-The existing earth worked areas to the north around Ocean Heights Estate are based on the existing sewer reticulation network and would not require an additional wastewater pump station Dust mitigation and CGG's 'Earthworks This issue relates particularly to the number of lots created at any one time in each stage.
-Based on experience in Geraldton, approximately 85 - 100 lots is a manageable number of lots to construct at any one time
+Development starting from the north would capitalise on the proximity of existing services to the north Completion of pre-earthworked areas Areas to the north have already been partially earthworked, particularly on the fringes of Ocean Heights Estate UXO clearance and geotechnical investigations These will need to be addressed prior to any detailed design in order to confirm site safety and earthworks, road and drainage designs Upfront construction of high capital cost infrastructure items High capital cost infrastructure includes waste water pump stations.
+The existing earth worked areas to the north around Ocean Heights Estate are based on the existing sewer reticulation network and would not require an additional wastewater pump station Dust mitigation This issue relates particularly to the number of lots created at any one time in each stage.
+Based on experience in number of lots to construct at any one time